History of the University of Santo Tomas: Twentieth century

-At the beginning of the 20th century, a 21.5 hectare plot of land in the Sulucan Hills of Sampaloc, Manila was donated by Francesca Bustamante Bayot to the Dominican fathers for the university's expansion outside Intramuros.
+At the beginning of the 20th century, a 21.5 hectare plot of land in the Sulucan Hills of Sampaloc, Manila was donated by Francesca Bustamante Bayot to the Dominicans for the university's expansion outside Intramuros.
 In 1927, Main Building, the first earthquake-proof building in the Philippines, was then inaugurated at the Sulucan site.
+With the majority of the departments and courses moved to the new location, only the Faculty of Medicine and Surgery and the Civil Law department remained in the original Intramuros site.

 For the first time in the history of UST, the Faculty of Pharmacy opened its doors to women in the academic year 1924–1925.
 It was one of the first universities in the Philippines to become co-educational when it admitted women.
 There were 24 women enrollees out of the 93 who matriculated for the said Faculty that school year.
 The university, however, had been granting certificates through the School of Midwifery since 1879.
 Permission was given to the College of Education in 1926, to Faculty of Philosophy and Letters in 1927 followed by the Faculty of Medicine and Surgery and College of Commerce in 1932.
 The admission of women no longer became an issue in later years.
 Only the Faculties of Sacred Theology, Canon Law, and Philosophy remained exclusively for men.

 In 1925, it became one of the first universities in the Philippines to require the use of English as a medium of instruction, to replace Spanish.
-When it was appropriate to Filipinize the administration, Fr.
-Leonardo Z. Legazpi, O.P. became the first Filipino Rector of UST on October 9, 1971.
+When it was appropriate to Filipinize the administration, Leonardo Z. Legazpi became the first Filipino Rector of UST on October 9, 1971.

 Since its establishment in 1611, the university's academic life was interrupted only twice: from 1898 to 1899, during the Philippine Revolution against Spain, and from 1942 to 1945, during the Japanese occupation of the country.
 In its long history, the university has been under the leadership of more than 90 Rectors.
-UST's first Filipino rector was Fr.
-Leonardo Legaspi, O.P. who served UST from 1971 to 1977.
+UST's first Filipino rector was Leonardo Legaspi who served UST from 1971 to 1977.